Approach

 What makes WorkWise different from other boutique AI consultants?

 Three things.
 First, we work exclusively with PE firms, family offices, private credit teams, and independent sponsors.
-We do not take clients outside alternative investments.
+No clients outside alternative investments.
 Second, every engagement is led by Dr. Leigh Coney, who has a PhD in how humans interact with emerging technology.
-That means our AI systems are designed for how your team actually works, not just what is technically possible.
-Third, everything is fixed price with zero-retention architecture as standard.
+Our AI systems are designed for how your team actually works, not just what is technically possible.
+Third, everything is fixed price and your data is never stored.
 No surprises on the invoice, no risk with your data.

 Key Takeaways